Dear Friends and Family -

 Thank you for joining Colin's Crew and helping us reach our Ride to Defeat goals of raising funds and awareness to defeat ALS!

 Colin was diagnosed with ALS, also known as Lou Gehrig's Disease, in February 2018 after experiencing weakness in his hands the previous fall.
-We are excited to be able to join Colin and his family this July, coming together to support them as we spread awareness of the urgency to find new treatements and a cure.
+We are excited to be able to join Colin and his family this July, though in a much different way than previous years!